The Lowdown on Roofing Guarantees: How Long Do Roofers Guarantee Their Work?

 How Long Do Roofers Guarantee Their Work?

 That is a common question among homeowners contemplating installing or repairing a new roof.
-The answer to this question can vary depending on several factors, including the type of warranty offered, the roofing contractor’s policies, and the materials used.
+The answer to this question can vary depending on several factors, including the type of roof warranty offered, the roofing contractor’s policies, and the materials used.

 how long do roofers guarantee their work